-You can grow microgreens from regular garden seeds.
-Then you’re able to choose organic seeds or heirloom varieties.
 Cut off at the root and harvest when they reach 2-3 inches in height and they have their first four true leaves.

 How To Feed Microgreens To Your Dog

 You can refrigerate cut microgreens to keep them fresh.
 Place them between damp paper towels in a container or bag.
 But it’s best to harvest right before your dog eats them.
-It’s so easy to grow microgreens indoors or out that it’s easy to have a supply ready for every meal.
+It’s so simple to grow microgreens indoors or out that it’s easy to have a supply ready for every meal.
 Freezing microgreens isn’t a great option because they get mushy when thawed.
 And you lose some of the nutrients that give microgreens their value.

 Now if you want a twist on microgreens so you’ll be able to keep them longer, you can ferment them along with other vegetables.